Charges, insults fly after Trump aide assails congresswoman

 She kept the barbed exchanges going, adding a new element by suggesting a racial context.

-Taking cues from a president who hates to back down, the administration staunchly defended Kelly, who a day before had denounced Wilson’s criticism of Trump — and added his condemnation of past remarks she had made at a Miami event.
+Taking cues from a president who hates to back down, the administration on Friday staunchly backed Kelly, who a day before had denounced Wilson’s criticism of Trump — and added his condemnation of past remarks she had made at a Miami event.

 Kelly said she delivered a 2015 speech at an FBI field office dedication in which she “talked about how she was instrumental in getting the funding for that building,” rather than keeping the focus on the fallen agents for which it was named.
 Video of the speech contradicted his recollection.